saferpay/sndbx/texts/psd2.md

   + <strong>Forcing SCA during a standalone registration:</strong> In some cases, it may be viable to save a card first, but charge it way later down the line.
 However, those transactions are usually MIT, with the card holder not being present!
 Due to that, SCA has to be performed during registration, requiring an <a href="">Online Check with SCA</a>!

  <div class="info">
   <p><strong>Important:</strong> This only applies, if you intend on doing MITs right after the registration!
-However if you plan on using the Alias for CITs with 3DS beforehand, or only that, then you do not have to consider this!</p>
+However if you plan on using the Alias for CITs with 3DS -and thus SCA- beforehand, or only that, then you do not have to consider this!</p>
 </div><br />
 <div class="info">
   <p><strong>Tip:</strong> If you have a high risk business, or generally want a higher level of protection against fraud, you can, of course, force SCA too!</p>